vormkracht10/laravel-google-analytics-v4/README.md

 use Analytics\Period;
 use Analytics\Analytics;

-// Get the most users by device category for the last 1 year:
+// Get the top users by device category for the last 1 year:
-$data = Analytics::getMostUsersByDeviceCategory(Period::years(1));
+$data = Analytics::getTopUsersByDeviceCategory(Period::years(1));

-// Get the most users by operating system for the last 1 year:
+// Get the top users by operating system for the last 1 year:
-$data = Analytics::getMostUsersByOperatingSystem(Period::years(1));
+$data = Analytics::getTopUsersByOperatingSystem(Period::years(1));

-// Get the most users by browser for the last 1 year, limit to top 10:
+// Get the top users by browser for the last 1 year, limit to top 10:
-$data = Analytics::getMostUsersByBrowser(period: Period::years(1), limit: 10);
+$data = Analytics::getTopUsersByBrowser(period: Period::years(1), limit: 10);

 // Get the total users by browser for the last 1 year:
 $data = Analytics::getTotalUsersByBrowser(Period::years(1));

-// Get the most users by screen resolution for the last 1 year, limit to top 5:
+// Get the top users by screen resolution for the last 1 year, limit to top 5:
-$data = Analytics::getMostUsersByScreenResolution(period: Period::years(1), limit: 5);
+$data = Analytics::getTopUsersByScreenResolution(period: Period::years(1), limit: 5);

 // Get the total users by operating system for the last 1 year:
 $data = Analytics::getTotalUsersByOperatingSystem(Period::years(1));